dhegedus99/MetGroupProject/README.md

 **Use the TopographyNotebook and WindNotebook for collaborative code - I combined all previous code from the other notebooks**

+**NOTE: If you have been working in a separate notebook to write your code, before you copy everything into the TopographyNotebook and WindNotebook, use <code>git rebase origin/main</code> to update the version you see on your branch to avoid merge conflicts.** (You do this while being on your own branch)

 If you have any questions, issues or git gives you any errors let me know and I can probably help, but this is all I could remember off the top of my head.
 # Getting started with Github
 1. Create an account on Github